#Removing previous datasets in memory

 Let us also visualize this probability.
 We will proceed by calculating the frequency table.

-#Step1: Rounding the values
+#Step1: Rounding the heights

 <-life_exp_mean2